statengeneraal/laws-markdown/verdrag/international/convention/for/the/safety/of/life/at/sea/1974/BWBV0003264/README.md

 .3. a Contracting Government shall be entitled to receive such information about ships entitled to fly the flag of other Contracting Governments, not intending to enter a port facility or a place under the jurisdiction of that Contracting Government, navigating within a distance not exceeding 1,000 nautical miles of its coast provided such ships are not located within the waters landward of the baselines, established in accordance with international law, of another Contracting Government; and

 .4. a Contracting Government shall not be entitled to receive, pursuant to subparagraph .3, such information about a ship located within the territorial sea of the Contracting Government whose flag the ship is entitled to fly.
 8.2.
-Contracting Governments shall specify and communicate to the Organization relevant details, taking into account the performance standards and functional requirements adopted by the Organization<sup> 5) Refer to the Performance standards and functional requirements for the long-range identification and tracking of ships, adopted by the Maritime Safety Committee of the Organization by resolution MSC.210(81). </sup> , to enable long-range identification and tracking information to be made available pursuant to the provisions of paragraph 8.1.
+Contracting Governments shall specify and communicate to the Organization relevant details, taking into account the performance standards and functional requirements adopted by the Organization , to enable long-range identification and tracking information to be made available pursuant to the provisions of paragraph 8.1.
 The Contracting Government concerned may, at any time thereafter, amend or withdraw such communication.
 The Organization shall inform all Contracting Governments upon receipt of such communication together with the particulars thereof.
 9.1.
 Notwithstanding the provisions of paragraph 8.1.3, the Administration shall be entitled, in order to meet security or other concerns, at any time, to decide that long-range identification and tracking information about ships entitled to fly its flag shall not be provided pursuant to the provisions of paragraph 8.1.3 to Contracting Governments.
 The Administration concerned may, at any time thereafter, amend, suspend or annul such decisions.
 9.2.
 The Administration concerned shall communicate, pursuant to paragraph 9.1, such decisions to the Organization.
 The Organization shall inform all Contracting Governments upon receipt of such communication together with the particulars thereof.
 9.3.
 The rights, duties and obligations, under international law, of the ships whose Administration invoked the provisions of paragraph 9.1 shall not be prejudiced as a result of such decisions.